District Commission Members

 Walter Robertson9th District

-Walter B. Robertson, of Russell Springs, received his appointment as the 9th District Representative on the Kentucky Fish and Wildlife Commission on April 15, 2024.
+Walter B. Robertson, of Russell Springs, received his appointment as the 9th District representative on the Kentucky Fish and Wildlife Commission on April 15, 2024.

 Ninth District Counties: Bell, Clay, Clinton, Jackson, Knox, Laurel, McCreary, Pulaski, Russell, Wayne, and Whitley counties.